Webhook

 To aid in your development you can use RequestCatcher.
 PostCatcher is a web app that generates a unique url that you can use as a webhook endpoint and display any POST requests sent to it for you to examine.

-About the ordering of messages
+About the Ordering and Idempotency of Messages

 It's worth noticing that webhook messages are managed through a distributed system, so they are handled by multiple separate servers working in parallel to ensure quick, reliable, and efficient processing of the thousands of messages we send per minute.
 Because of the nature of the distributed system, we cannot ensure that the order they are being queued to be processed is the same as the order they are being processed.